How Implied Volatility (IV) Affects Options Trading: A Complete Guide

 You can see the market plunge in 2020 coincided with a spike in the VIX as traders and investors scrambled to buy options, particularly put options to protect their portfolios.

-The VIX dropped as market rebounded and uncertainty subsided.
+The VIX dropped as the market rebounded and uncertainty subsided.

 We also see IV increase for a stock as a company approaches earnings as traders begin to price in uncertainty around how much a stock will move.
 Once earnings are announced, that information void is filled, and IV drops.